Table of Contents

 If you ask someone what their favorite color is, chances are they’ll say blue.
 While we do have large expanses of blue in the sky and the seas, blue objects in nature are quite rare.
 As a result, blue pigments were rare and made blue a difficult color to obtain for early people.

-The color blue has been of great importance in art and decoration since the ancient times, but it actually came into use much later than the other primary colors.
-There are many cave paintings dating from the Paleolithic period, created using colors such as blacks, reds, ochres and browns but blue is nowhere to be seen.
+The color blue has long held great importance in art and decoration, especially since ancient times.
+However, it actually came into use much later than the other primary colors.
+For example, many cave paintings dating back to the Paleolithic period were created using colors such as black, red, ochre, and brown; yet, blue is notably absent.

 In Afghanistan, the semi-precious stone Lapis Lazuli had been extensively mined for over 3000 years and exported to many countries around the globe.
 The Iranians and Mesopotamians put this stone to good use by making vessels and jewelry from it.
 In Greece, the color was so unimportant that there wasn’t even a name for it.